 The EDS detector identifies the elements within a sample while it is being examined with a Scanning Electron Microscope (SEM).
 This ability allows an analyst to determine the elemental make-up of minute particles in a matter or seconds.
 EDS has an almost unlimited number of applications and makes the SEM the most powerful and versatile analytical tool around today.
 When you need to know what’s in your sample, give us a call.

 The diameter, perimeter, shape and aggregation patterning of particles are often of interest with manufactured or naturally occurring materials.
 Our PSA method is useful to measure and document the morphology and distribution of a sample.
 Whether you have particles, pores or film coatings, we can accommodate your project needs.

 SEM allows for high magnification surface examinations of a wide variety of samples.
 Providing brilliant resolution as well as incredible depth of field, the SEM, especially when combined with EDS, is often considered the most powerful analytical tool of our time.
 Let us show you why.

 Useful when you have a solid, liquid, gel, powder, fiber, or multiphase material of unknown origin that needs to be identified.
 By using a combination of microscopy techniques and in-house methods we are able to categorize your sample if not identify it specifically.
 Let us take the “un” out of your unknown.

 X-ray imaging allows us to look inside of a device without opening it up.
-This real-time nondestructive inspection technique can be used from packaged electronic devices to one of a kind ancient artifacts.
-With rapid image acquisition and high sample throughput, x-ray imaging is particularly useful for sample screening and quality control issues.
+This real-time nondestructive inspection technique can be used on packaged electronic devices to one of a kind ancient artifacts.
+With rapid image acquisition and high sample throughput, X-ray imaging is particularly useful for sample screening and quality control issues.
 It is also often the first step in failure analysis and polished cross section projects.